 31. Executive Sessions

-The Board will conduct an executive session of only independent Directors at each regularly scheduled Board meeting, with one meeting dedicated to the evaluation of the Chief Executive Officer.
+The Board conducts an executive session of only independent Directors at each regularly scheduled Board meeting.
 Independent Directors may hold additional executive sessions from time to time, with or without the Chief Executive Officer present, as desired.
-The format of these meetings will include a discussion afterwards by the presiding Director of the executive session with the Chief Executive Officer and Chairman.
-Unless otherwise determined by the Board, the Chairman will preside at the executive sessions of independent Directors.
-The Board will communicate to stockholders, via the proxy statement, as to whom the presiding Director will be for the year.
-In the event the Chairman of the Board is not an independent Director, the lead Director, if any, will preside at executive sessions of independent Directors.
+Unless otherwise determined by the Board, the Chairman of the Board presides at the executive sessions of independent Directors.
+The Board identifies the presiding Director each year in the proxy statement.
+In the event the Chairman of the Board is not an independent Director, the lead Director will preside at executive sessions of independent Directors.

 32. Number of Committees

 Currently there are four Committees: Executive, Audit, Compensation and Human Resource, and Committee on Directors and Governance.
-The Board believes the current committee structure is appropriate.
 From time to time, depending upon the circumstances, the Board may form a new Committee or disband a current Committee.

 33. Assignment of Committee Members

-The Board appoints members of the Committees on an annual basis.
-The Committee on Directors and Governance, with consideration of the desires of individual Directors and input from the Chief Executive Officer and Chairman of the Board, will recommend to the Board the assignment of Directors to various Committees.
-Vacancies in the Committees will be filled by the Board, upon the recommendation of the Committee on Directors and Governance, with input from the Chief Executive Officer and Chairman of the Board.
-In making assignments to the Committees, only independent Directors may serve on the Audit Committee, the Compensation and Human Resource Committee, or the Committee on Directors and Governance, all members of the Audit Committee must be "financially literate" and at least one member of the Audit Committee must have "accounting or related financial management expertise," as defined by the U.S. Securities and Exchange Commission rules or as required under applicable New York Stock Exchange listing requirements.
+The Board appoints members of the Committees, and reviews the appointments on an annual basis.
+The Committee on Directors and Governance, with consideration of the desires of individual Directors and input from the Chief Executive Officer and Chairman of the Board, recommends to the Board the assignment of Directors to various Committees.
+Only independent Directors may serve on the Audit Committee, the Compensation and Human Resource Committee, or the Committee on Directors and Governance, all members of the Audit Committee must be “financially literate” and at least one member of the Audit Committee must have “accounting or related financial management expertise,” as defined by the U.S. Securities and Exchange Commission rules or as required under applicable New York Stock Exchange listing requirements, and all Committee members must meet any additional independence requirements specified in Exhibit B or any other requirements to which Teradata is subject.
 Additionally, a member of the Audit Committee may not sit on more than two other Audit Committees of other public companies, unless the Board determines that such commitments would not impair his or her effective service to the Company.

-The Committee on Directors and Governance and the Board will take into account tenure on a Committee and give consideration to rotating committee members periodically, but the Board does not feel that rotation should be mandated as a policy.
+The Committee on Directors and Governance and the Board takes into account a Director’s tenure on a Committee and gives consideration to rotating committee members periodically; however, rotation is not mandated as a policy.

 34. Committee Charters and Authority

 Each Committee has approved a written charter, which has also been approved by the Board.
-The charter may delegate, as appropriate, certain responsibilities to the Committee.
-Unless delegated to the Committee either in the charter, the Bylaws or a resolution of the Board, each Committee shall make recommendations to the Board and the Board will consider and approve the recommendations.
-The Committee charters will be reviewed periodically and may be changed from time to time by approval of the Committee and the Board.
+The charter may delegate, certain authority and responsibilities to the Committee.
+From time to time, the Board may delegate additional specific authority to a Committee by resolution.
+The Committee charters are reviewed periodically and may be changed upon approval of the Committee and the Board.

 35. Committee Agendas

-The Chair of each standing Committee, in consultation with appropriate members of management, will develop each Committee's planning agenda for the year with a schedule of agenda items for the year, to the degree they can be foreseen.
-Specific agenda items for each Committee meeting will be approved by the Chair of the Committee in consultation with appropriate members of management.
+The Chair of each standing Committee, in consultation with appropriate members of management, develops each Committee's planning agenda for the year with a schedule of agenda items for the year, to the degree they can be foreseen.
+Specific agenda items for each Committee meeting are approved by the Chair of the Committee in consultation with appropriate members of management.

 36. Frequency and Length of Committee Meetings

-The Committee Chair, in consultation with appropriate members of management, will determine the frequency and length of Committee meetings.
+Committee Chairs, in consultation with appropriate members of management, determine the frequency and length of Committee meetings.

-Each Committee will meet in executive sessions as circumstances warrant.
-At the Committee's discretion, outside advisors or members of management may meet with the Committee during these executive sessions.
+Each Committee meets in executive session as circumstances warrant.
+At the Committee's discretion, outside advisors or members of management may meet in private session with the Committee.

 38. Amendment and Interpretation

 These Guidelines are in addition to and are not intended to change or interpret any federal or state law or regulation, including the General Corporation Law of the State of Delaware, or the Company's Certificate of Incorporation or Bylaws or any Committee charter reviewed and approved by the Board.
-The Guidelines are subject to modification from time to time by the Board.
+The Guidelines, including exhibits, are subject to modification from time to time by the Board and the revised Guidelines will be disclosed.
 In addition, the Board recognizes that situations may arise where the Board may need to take actions that vary from these Guidelines to further the best interests of the Company and its stockholders.
 Nothing in these Guidelines should be interpreted to prohibit the Board from taking such actions.